robertabenincasa/project_Lorenz/README.md

 ## Single perturbation of the initial condition

-By introducing a perturbation on the initial condition of the type E = ($\epsilon$,0,0), the behaviour of the system can be further investigated.
+By introducing a perturbation on the initial condition of the type E = ( $\epsilon$ ,0,0), the behaviour of the system can be further investigated.
 Assuming the unperturbed solution to be the *true* one, it is possible to compute the difference between the unperturbed and the perturbed one and to define the *Root Mean Square Error* as:

 $$
 \begin{equation}